MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ```

 Parameters
-- LinearVelocity (Double) - A percent value that sets the speed for Misty when she drives in a straight line.
+- LinearVelocity (double) - A percent value that sets the speed for Misty when she drives in a straight line.
 Default value range is from -100 (full speed backward) to 100 (full speed forward).
-- AngularVelocity (Double) - A percent value that sets the speed and direction of Misty's rotation.
+- AngularVelocity (double) - A percent value that sets the speed and direction of Misty's rotation.
 Default value range is from -100 (full speed rotation clockwise) to 100 (full speed rotation counter-clockwise). **Note: For best results when using angular velocity, we encourage you to experiment with using small positive and negative values to observe the effect on Misty's movement.**
-- TimeMs (Integer) - A value in milliseconds that specifies the duration of movement.
+- TimeMs (integer) - A value in milliseconds that specifies the duration of movement.
 Value range: 0 to 1000 ms, able to increment by 500 ms.
-- Degree (Double) - (optional) The number of degrees to turn. **Note: Supplying a `Degree` value recalculates linear velocity.**
+- Degree (double) - (optional) The number of degrees to turn. **Note: Supplying a `Degree` value recalculates linear velocity.**

+Return Values
+* Result (boolean) - Returns true if there are no errors related to this command.

 ##### LocomotionTrack